 Wow, that’s pretty significant.
 Back in 1984, buying a manual transmission Escort resulted in an annual fuel savings of $400 over an automatic (at today’s gas prices).
 If you figure you’ll be driving that vehicle for 8 years, you’re looking at a total savings of $3,200.
 OK, so I can see why manual transmissions were seen as a cost saver.

 Manual vs. Automatic Fuel Savings (Updated for 2023)

-The Ford Escort no longer exists, but I found what would be its closest comparison, the 1.6L Ford Fiesta (which is now dead as well).
+The Ford Escort no longer exists (RIP), but I found what would be a close comparison, the 1.5L Ford Fiesta.
 Let’s take a look at the manual versus automatic transmission performance:

 - Annual fuel cost @ $3.37 per gallon and 15,000 miles driven = $1,650

 - Annual fuel cost @ $3.37 per gallon and 15,000 miles driven = $1,400

 A $250 annual cost savings for the automatic transmission?
 Wait, how could that be?
 The 2022 automatic transmission Civic actually gets BETTER fuel efficiency than the manual transmission version?!